Co/producing feminist knowledge: a critical exchange

 May 17—20, 2017

-Ifeanyi participated the second meeting of AfroInnova, a Colombian-based Afro-Diasporan connection platform and transnational expert working group for the development of the African Diaspora, headed by former Minister of Culture and Ifeanyi's collaborator Paula Moreno.
+Ifeanyi participated the second meeting of AfroInnova, a Colombia-based transnational expert working group for the development of the African Diaspora.
+AfroInnova is headed by former Minister of Culture and Ifeanyi's collaborator Paula Moreno and her organization, Manos Visibles.

-AfroInnova is an initiative of Moreno's Manos Visibles Corporation that with the support of the Spanish Cooperation seeks the creation strategic connections between organízations and innovative leaders of the African diaspora, within the framework of the UN decade for Afrodescendants 2015-2024.
+With the support of the Spanish Cooperation, AfroInnova seeks the creation of strategic connections between organizations and innovative leaders of the African diaspora, within the framework of the UN decade for Afrodescendants 2015-2024.
 Since 2015, AfroInnova has carried out a process of mapping, analysis and reflection of the dynamic action of the African diaspora in the world, offering other mechanisms to strengthen the links and relations of power to rethink new forms of influence in the decade of Afro-descendants.
 For this reason, AfroInnova has convened a group of leaders and organizations with a specific trajectory and set of measures, who are interested in the processes of empowerment of Africa and its diasporas at the global level.
 At the end, what interests AfroInnova is the promotion of an international afrodiasporic power based on the recovery of the diaspora and their contributions to streamline structural changes through strategic connections.

 Narratives of Hope?
 Curating Africa in the European Context